urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 file.edit("./R/simulate_data.R")
 ```

+Briefly, the dot notation here represents 'from my current working directory.'
+So,
-and then copy and paste this code into the script and run it.
+in this case, we are telling R 'from my current working directory, make an R script within the `R` sub-folder titled `simulate_data.R`'.
+Copy and paste this code into the script, save it, and run it.

 ```R
 # Simulate data for a linear regression